 Description

-This kiosk is located at the south-west corner of the forecourt of the Grade I listed St Pancras Station on the north side of Euston Road.
-It stands opposite Camden Town Hall (Grade II).
+This kiosk is situated at the south-west corner of the forecourt of the Grade I listed St Pancras Station, located on the north side of Euston Road, directly opposite Camden Town Hall, which is Grade II listed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.